-36 Reference was made to issues concerning the scope of Article 14 of the Rome II Regulation in the Court of Appeal decision in Marzillier v AMT Futures Ltd [2015] EWCA Civ 143, [12] (Christopher Clarke LJ); See Th M de Boer, 'Party Autonomy and its Limitations in the Rome II Regulation' (2007) 9 Yearbook of Private International Law 19, 27.
+35 Reference was made to issues concerning the scope of Article 14 of the Rome II Regulation in the Court of Appeal decision in Marzillier v AMT Futures Ltd [2015] EWCA Civ 143, [2015] QB 699 [12] (Christopher Clarke LJ); See Th M de Boer, 'Party Autonomy and its Limitations in the Rome II Regulation' (2007) 9 Yearbook of Private International Law 19, 27.

-37 Article 4(3) of the Rome II Regulation; For a discussion of the accessory connecting factor in Article 4(3) of the Rome II Regulation, see, M Czepelak, 'Concurrent Causes of Action in the Rome I and II Regulations' (2011) 7 Journal of Private International Law 393, 405-409; Plender and Wilderspin, The European Private International Law of Obligations (2015) (n 35) 68, and L Collins and others (eds.), Dicey, Morris and Collins on the Conflict of Laws (Sweet & Maxwell 2006) 1568, argue that the better view is that a contractual obligation regulated by the Rome I Regulation does not preclude a concurrent cause of action in tort governed by the Rome II Regulation; cf A Briggs, 'Choice of Choice of Law?'
-[2003] Lloyd's Maritime and Commercial Law Quarterly 12; For the English substantive private law position allowing claims for concurrent liability, see Henderson v Merrett Syndicates [1995] 2 AC 145 (HL) (Lord Goff of Chieveley); cf Lord Justice Jackson, 'Concurrent Liability: Where Have Things Gone Wrong?'
-(Lecture to the Technology and Construction Bar Association and the Society of Construction Law, 30th October 2014) examines the boundary between contract and tort in Roman, French, German and English common law and concludes that contracts should not, and generally do not, generate duties of care in tort which mirror the contractual obligations.
+36 Art 4(3) of the Rome II Regulation.
+For a discussion of the accessory connecting factor in Article 4(3) of the Rome II Regulation, see, M Czepelak, 'Concurrent Causes of Action in the Rome I and II Regulations' (2011) 7 Journal of Private International Law 393, 405-409; Plender and Wilderspin, The European Private International Law of Obligations (2015) (n 34) 68, and L Collins and others (eds), Dicey, Morris and Collins on the Conflict of Laws (Sweet & Maxwell 2006) 1568, argue that the better view is that a contractual obligation regulated by the Rome I Regulation does not preclude a concurrent cause of action in tort governed by the Rome II Regulation; cf A Briggs, 'Choice of Choice of Law?'
+[2003] Lloyd's Maritime and Commercial Law Quarterly 12; for the English substantive private law position allowing claims for concurrent liability, see Henderson v Merrett Syndicates [1995] 2 AC 145 (HL) (Lord Goff of Chieveley); cf Lord Justice Jackson, 'Concurrent Liability: Where Have Things Gone Wrong?'
+(Lecture to the Technology and Construction Bar Association and the Society of Construction Law, 30 October 2014) examines the boundary between contract and tort in Roman, French, German and English common law and concludes that contracts should not, and generally do not, generate duties of care in tort which mirror the contractual obligations.

-38 Recitals 14 and 18 of the Rome II Regulation; See, generally, CSA Okoli and GO Arishe, 'The Operation of the Escape Clauses in the Rome Convention, Rome I Regulation and Rome II Regulation' (2012) 8 Journal of Private International Law 513, 536.
+37 Recitals 14 and 18 of the Rome II Regulation; See, generally, CSA Okoli and GO Arishe, 'The Operation of the Escape Clauses in the Rome Convention, Rome I Regulation and Rome II Regulation' (2012) 8 Journal of Private International Law 513, 536.

-39 AMT Futures Ltd v Marzillier and others Case No: UKSC 2015/0091 (SupremeCourt.uk, 28 July 2015) <https://www.supremecourt.uk/docs/permission-to-appeal-2015-0607.pdf> accessed 10 September 2015.
+38 AMT Futures Ltd v Marzillier and others Case No: UKSC 2015/0091 (SupremeCourt.uk, 28 July 2015) <www.supremecourt.uk/docs/permission-to-appeal-2015-0607.pdf> accessed 10 September 2015.

-principle of effectiveness of EU law (effet utile) and the principle of mutual trust.
-The possibility of a preliminary reference to the CJEU under Article 267 TFEU cannot also be foreclosed.40
+Marine & Aviation Versicherungs AG (The Alexandros T) may become necessary - whether the damages remedy is indeed compatible with the principle of effectiveness of EU law (effet utile) and the principle of mutual trust.
+The possibility of a preliminary reference to the CJEU under Article 267 TFEU cannot also be foreclosed.39